Mobility issues, falls and dementia are big instigators of last-minute aged care admissions

 Even if a person has dementia, Ms Brown says that a placement consultant can gauge from a person with dementia’s reactions if they like an aged care facility or not.

-"Aged care placement consultants really are worth their weight in gold in terms of stress.
-It is such a big thing, it helps people take an element of control from themselves really," says Ms Brown.
+“Aged care placement consultants really are worth their weight in gold in terms of stress.
+It is such a big thing, it helps people take an element of control from themselves,” says Ms Brown.

 Are you prepared for moving into aged care?
 What do you want in an aged care facility?
-Tell us more below.
+Tell us more in the comments below.